Here's The Truth About Saving For College In Ohio's 529 Plan

 Also, there are no time limits on when you have to use a 529 plan so you can wait to see if your child rethinks their decision about wanting a higher education.

-There is also the option of withdrawing all the 529 funds.
-This will be treated as a non-qualified withdrawal; therefore, a 10% federal tax penalty will be imposed —comparable to an early withdrawal from a retirement savings vehicle — but only on the earnings portion of the withdrawal.
+You also have the option of withdrawing all the 529 funds.
+This will be treated as a non-qualified withdrawal; therefore, a 10% federal tax penalty will be imposed—comparable to an early withdrawal from a retirement savings vehicle—but only on the earnings.
 You would also be liable for any federal, state, and local income taxes on the earnings.

 What if my child gets a scholarship?

-Fact: 529 plans are made to work with scholarships so your 529 plan is still an important component of your college-saving strategy.
-Very few scholarships cover 100% of the costs; for instance, a scholarship may only cover the cost of tuition.
+529 plans are made to work with scholarships so your 529 plan is still an important component of your college-saving strategy.
+Very few scholarships cover 100% of the costs.
 A 529 plan is perfect to pay for any qualified expenses that the scholarship doesn’t cover.

 Also, you can withdrawal the exact amount of the scholarship from your 529 account.
 This would be treated as a non-qualified withdrawal, but only the earnings portion the withdrawal will be subject to federal and state taxes.
 A scholarship withdrawal is exempt from the 10% federal tax penalty.

-Will my savings in a 529 affect financial aid?
+Will my savings in an Ohio 529 affect financial aid?

 What if I’m starting too late?

-Fact: It’s never too late to save for higher education costs.
+It’s never too late to save for higher education costs.
 Unless your student is in the last semester of their higher education, there’s still time to save, whether the future is next semester or next decade.
 Every dollar you save now is one that your child won’t have to borrow.
-Start your savings with a tax-advantaged 529 plan in which earnings grow tax free and withdrawals are tax free when used for qualified higher education expenses.
+Start your savings with a tax-advantaged 529 plan in which earnings grow tax-free and withdrawals are tax-free when used for qualified higher education expenses.